Hypnotherapy: PTSD

-Post Traumatic Stress Disorder (PTSD) and its symptoms have been shown to improve due to implementation of hypnotherapy, in both long and short term.
+Post-traumatic stress disorder (PTSD) and its symptoms have been shown to improve due to the implementation of hypnotherapy, in both the long and short term.
 As research continues, hypnotherapy is being more openly considered as an effective intervention for those with PTSD.

 Depression

-Hypnotherapy has been show to be effective when used to treat long term depressive symptoms.
-It has show to be comparable to the efficacy of cognitive-behavioral therapy, and when used in tandem, efficacy seems to increase.
+Hypnotherapy is effective when used to treat long-term depressive symptoms.
+It is comparable to the efficacy of cognitive behavioral therapy, and when used in tandem, efficacy seems to increase.

 Other uses

-Among its many other applications in other medical domains, hypnotism was used therapeutically, by some alienists in the Victorian era, to treat the condition then known as hysteria.
+Historically hypnotism was used therapeutically by some psychiatrists in the Victorian era, to treat the condition then known as hysteria.

-Modern hypnotherapy is widely accepted for the treatment of certain habit disorders, to control irrational fears, as well as in the treatment of conditions such as insomnia and addiction.
-Hypnosis has also been used to enhance recovery from non-psychological conditions such as after surgical procedures, in breast cancer care and even with gastro-intestinal problems.